This post was last updated on September 26th, 2022 at 04:33 pm.

 Church financial software should include a church donor system.
-After all this is where the church’s main income is received.
+After all, this is where the church’s main income is received.
 To have church financial software without a donor system included is akin to having a vehicle without a gas tank to make it go.
 Churches run on their donations.
 The donations act as an intermediary link between the donors and the church’s accounting books, as seen below.

 Church financial life cycle explanation

-What happens during this church financial life cycle, is that the members donate money to the church.
+What happens during this church’s financial life cycle, is that the members donate money to the church.
 Then the ‘donations’ flow into the church’s accounting books.
 In return, the accounting books provide the members with financial reports on how the church has used its resources (i.e. donations).
 When resources are used wisely, members tend to donate more, thus the cycle starts all over.

-Donation system should have pledging
+The donation system should have pledging

 Church Financial Software Summary

-Using a church financial software in the church is undoubtedly a wise decision.
+Using church financial software in the church is undoubtedly a wise decision.
 The choices are many but there are only a few that are compliant with the IRS regulations.
 There are even fewer like IconCMO that are also easy to use.
-We explained why an all-in-one system, like IconCMO, is better than disjointed, error prone systems.
+We explained why an all-in-one system, like IconCMO, is better than disjointed, error-prone systems.
 Additionally, we explained how training costs can explode when implementing multiple systems.
 Multiple systems cost more money, time, and take more resources away from the organization such as staff for training.
 Multiple, disjointed systems are typically not worth the effort in the long run.